Unionville, winners of the 2007 Jan E. Wendland

 What do you get when you combine the low-impact aerobic workout of cycling,

-to man, dating from the days when Persian warriors first rode horses
+known to man, dating from the days when Persian warriors first

-into battle.
-Bicycle polo evolved a bit later, having had to wait
+rode horses into battle.
+Bicycle polo evolved a bit later, having

-for some clever chap to invent the modern bicycle.
-Polo has long been
+had to wait for some clever chap to invent the modern bicycle.
+Polo

-known as "the king of games," but the money and skills required have
+has long been known as "the king of games," but the money and skills

-greatly limited its popularity.
-Bicycle polo has a much broader appeal,
+required have greatly limited its popularity.
+Bicycle polo has a much

-since almost anyone can ride a bike, not to mention afford one.
-Anyone,
+broader appeal, since almost anyone can ride a bike, not to mention

-male or female, aged nine to ninety, can play bicycle polo!
+afford one.
+Anyone, male or female, aged nine to ninety, can play

 A Unique Combination: Cycling, Racket Sport, and Team Sport

-racket sports, and team play.
-Most active people currently enjoy
+cycling, racket sports, and team play.
+Most active people currently

-at least one of those by itself (e.g. mountain biking, tennis,
+enjoy at least one of those by itself (e.g. mountain biking,

-or basketball); imagine how much fun it is to unite all three!
+tennis, or basketball); imagine how much fun it is to unite all

-Bicycle Polo Championships in London.
-It shows the French Captain,
+World Bicycle Polo Championships in London.
+It shows the French

-the Canadian #1, Harvey Barton.
-(Unlike the clearly posed wheelie
+defending against the Canadian #1, Harvey Barton.
+(Unlike the

 Bicycle Polo: More Fun Than You've Ever Had on a Bike

-known: it is low-impact, and involves very little risk of injury
+exercise known: it is low-impact, and involves very little risk

-if you can avoid crashing.
-The only sure way to do so, however,
+of injury if you can avoid crashing.
+The only sure way to do

-is to ride a stationary bike, and that's not much fun.
-Riding on the
+so, however, is to ride a stationary bike, and that's not much fun.

-road is nice and scenic, but most roads were not designed for cyclists,
+Riding on the road is nice and scenic, but most roads were not designed

-and many motorists resent sharing "their" territory.
-Then there
+for cyclists, and many motorists resent sharing "their" territory.

-are the dogs, who seem to like nothing better than chasing cyclists.
+Then there are the dogs, who seem to like nothing better than chasing

 Mountain biking is also great fun, and the risks involved are part of